 - This is important: the ballot question is confusing to the voters.

-- Consider Assembling Phone Text Tree: identify those interested in coming to Town meeting to vote but discouraged by the time commitment and send a text alert as to when the articles will be discussed.
+- Consider Assembling Phone Text Tree: identify those interested in coming to vote at Town Meeting (or to speak in favor of the opt-out vote before City or Town Council) but discouraged by the time commitment and send a text alert as to when the articles will be discussed.

-- Be prepared to stand at Town Meeting and say “I rise in support of this article and in support of opting out of commercial marijuana uses in our town.”
+- Be prepared to stand and say “I rise in support of this article and in support of opting out of commercial marijuana uses in our community.”

 - Motivate others in your community to prepare comments and speak from their respective areas of experience.
-In Westborough, we had:
+In Westborough and Milford and Medfield, we had:

 - Here are the links to Westborough Town Meeting floor action.
 Article 32 starts in video Part 3 just after 55.00.